chirag-7/protein_tuning/README.md

 A Reinforcement Learning (RL) framework for autoregressive protein Language Models (pLMs).
 This repository supports both Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL) pipelines to optimize proteins for specific properties.

-Currently, we have implemented the following algorithms:
+Currently, we have implemented the following RL algorithms:

 1) Weighted DPO